skellis46/slipbox/improvisation and the threshold of the self.md

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

+## key things:
+- who is this work in relation to? does it require some kind of lit review?
+- thick description of that experience ... backgrounding of self / direct experiences of bias towards the corporeal (and tension of that bias with the the extent to which we are fundamentally corporeal) - see [[confusing self-consciousness with consciousness]], [[subject-body and object-body]] -- note the 4 layer map at bottom of this: https://chatgpt.com/share/6968cf1e-c378-8003-9fb7-3a1c85adbe76
+- different from flow? (what is gained by this difference -- is it really different). different by degree? or kind?
+This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605)
+- non dual awareness and consciousness
+	+ the hunch
+	+ where did it begin? -- from interoception and self?
+Meditation -- yes, through Kabat-Zinn and Sam Harris (in particular SH)
+- limits of phenomenology --

 ## introduction: Where was I?
 Who was I?
 Was I?

 The alarm sounds.